 Seal-colored English Bulldogs are extremely hard to find, but these beauties do exist.
 They have a unique reddish or brownish cast to their coats with lighter colored eyes and a dark stripe down their backs.
 Their legs and tail will generally be darker than the main part of their coats.

-From brindle and white to lilac and seal, English Bulldogs come in a myriad of colors that suit any style preference.
+From brindle and white to lilac and seal, you’ll find a myriad of English Bulldog colors that suit any style preference.
 But whatever color you choose, know that you’re adding a swell and sweet dog to your home.

 Featured Image: Ann Tyurina, Shutterstock